 Return to Rue Notre-Dame.
 A few blocks further south west is the Notre-Dame Basilica.
 It was built in 1824-1829 and its interior design was inspired by the Sainte-Chapelle in Paris.
 The nave is kept relatively dark so that the brightly lit altar stands out in all its grandeur.
 There is a $5 admission fee.
 It was built by an Irish Protestant architect who converted to Catholicism before the church was finished, undoubtedly moved by this powerful work of art.

 Across the street from the basilica is the Place d’Armes.
-At its center is a monument to the founder or Montreal, Paul de Chomedey, Sieur de Maisonneuve (1612-1676).
+At its centre is a monument to the founder or Montreal, Paul de Chomedey, Sieur de Maisonneuve (1612-1676).
 Old Montreal is a real gem well worth a visit.